MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/ContextTagKeys.md

 1. **"ai.device.osVersion"** : string

-    Operation system name and version of the device end user of the application using.
-If empty derived from user agent.
+    Operating system name and version of the device the end user of the application is using.
+If this field is empty then it is derived from the user agent.
 Example 'Windows 10 Pro 10.0.10586.0'

     Max length: 256